How Do I Show Cookware at a No-Bake Show?

 My brownie stuck in the skillet the other day b/c it stayed in it too long, so, if you do one in the skillet make sure you turn it out no longer than about 5 or 10 minutes later.
 Or serve the cake in the skillet and then it won't matter.
 It did not really stick, it was more like it just sweated it the pan and did not want to come out for that.

-How do I showcase the features of the cookware during a no-bake show?
+How do I choose the right cookware for a No-Bake Show?

 Similar Pampered Chef Threads